© Crown copyright 2019

 About this partnership pack

-This pack provides a high-level guide to processes and procedures that are likely to apply to cross-border activity between the UK and the EU in a ‘no deal’ scenario.
+This pack provides a high-level guide or links to processes and procedures that are likely to apply to cross-border activity between the UK and the EU in a no deal scenario.
+It also links you to more detailed sector-specific guidance.

 Extensive preparation under way